gcbel/cu-readme-generator/README.md

 ## Installation

-The README generator can be run locally by downloading this project.
+The README generator can be run locally by cloning this repository.

+Once the repository has been cloned, the program will require Node.js.
+To check if you have previously installed Node.js, you can run `node --version`.
+If Node.js is installed, a version number will appear.
+If no version number appears, you can download the package [here](https://nodejs.org/en/download/package-manager).

+To download the package dependencies ([inquirer](https://www.npmjs.com/package/inquirer) and [colors](https://www.npmjs.com/package/colors)), run `npm install`.

 ## Usage